Ageladas

 To these authorities must be added a passage of Pausanias, where he speaks of a statue of Zeus made by Ageladas for the Messenians of Naupactus.
 This must have been after the year 455, when the Messenians were allowed by the Athenians to settle at Naupactus.

 In order to reconcile these conflicting statements, it has been argued that Pliny's date is wrong and that the statue of Heracles had been made by Ageladas long before it was set up at Melite.
 Other scholars think that Pliny's date is correct, but that Ageladas did not make the statues of the Olympic victors mentioned by Pausanias until many years after their victories.
 Given that the dates of those individuals' victories are so nearly the same, this could be argued as being a very extraordinary coincidence.

 The most probable solution of the difficulty is that proposed by Friedrich Thiersch, who thinks that there were two artists of this name: one an Argive, the instructor of Phidias, born about 540; the other a native of Sicyon, who flourished at the date assigned by Pliny and was confused by the scholiast on Aristophanes with his more illustrious Argive namesake.
 Thiersch supports this hypothesis by an able criticism of a passage of Pausanias.

 Other scholars assume that there were two artists with the name of Ageladas, but both were Argives.
 Ageladas the Argive executed one of a group of three Muses, representing respectively the presiding geniuses of the diatonic, chromatic and enharmonic styles of Greek music.
 Canachus and Aristocles of Sicyon made the other two.

+He may have been the teacher of the sculptor Ascarus.